 Males and females are very similar in their general appearance, but females are slightly longer than males.
 Adult males average 19 m while adult females in the Northern Hemisphere average 20.5 m, and are slightly longer in the south, averaging about 21 and 22.3 m respectively.
 Adult fin whales weigh between 45 and 75 tonnes, depending on the time of year and their individual body condition.

 Fin whales off the coast of Northern Norway

 The age of fin whales, as other rorquals (balaenopteridae), can be estimated by counting the growth layers present in waxy ear plugs, which are formed in the auditory canal (Lockyer 1984, Hohn 2002).
 Fin whales can live 80-90 years.
 The oldest specimen captured off Iceland was 94 years old (Konráðsson & Gunnlaugsson 1990) and off Antarctica 111 years old.

-The biology of fin whales sampled from the Icelandic catch has been studied between 1977 and 1989 (Lockyer and Sigurjónsson 1992).
-In this area a female fin whale first gives birth at an age between 7 and 12 years, and a male reaches sexual maturity at about 6-10 years of age.
+The biology of fin whales sampled from the Icelandic catch was studied between 1977 and 1989 (Lockyer and Sigurjónsson 1992).
+In this area a female fin whale first gave birth at an age between 7 and 12 years, and a male reached sexual maturity at about 6-10 years of age.
 The age of sexual maturity for both sexes has varied significantly over time, possibly in response to food availability and/or hunting pressure (e.g. Williams et al. 2013).
 Physical maturity is attained at approximately 25 years for both sexes.

 Several hybrids of fin and blue whales, some pregnant, have been documented and 5 were genetically confirmed (Árnason et al. 1991, Spilleart et al. 1991, Bérubé and Aguilar 1998, Cipriano and Palumbi 1999, MFRI 2018).
 The last hybrid was caught off Iceland in 2018 and DNA testing confirmed that the animal had a fin whale/blue whale hybrid was caught in the Irminger Sea west of Iceland.
 This is the fifth confirmed hybrid between these two species in Icelandic waters.